Program Advantages

 The core curriculum includes a set of courses that align with the vision and mission of the Batten Honors College, some of which fulfill general studies requirements.
 The foundation of the core curriculum is a series of interdisciplinary seminars that cover a broad range of topics.
 In each seminar course, instructors and scholars investigate, analyze, and understand key issues or compelling problems.
 The seminars will emphasize intellectual inquiry, communication skills (reading, listening, discussion, writing, and presenting), problem-solving, and collaboration.
 These skills will be developed throughout the core curriculum along with creativity and innovation, initiative and self-direction, social and cross-cultural skills, and leadership.

 Scholars enrolled in the Batten Honors College will have an opportunity to use their classroom learning to address real-world problems in a structured service experience locally, regionally, or abroad.
-Specific learning objectives defined within the service learning course will ensure that scholars engage in a meaningful experience, learn course content, and reflect on the social, political, ethical, and economic issues related to the service.
+Scholars engage in meaningful service-learning experiences through coursework, and community service with the BHC Program's Council and Wesleyan Engaged.

 First Year Student Service Project